 When the locking mechanisms are released, the towed vehicle may surge forward.
 For this reason, always stand to one side when disconnecting the Aframe.
-Never stand between the adjustable arms, or put any part of your body between the adjustable arms.
+Never stand between the A-frame arms, or put any part of your body between the A-frame arms.